mallocator/Elasticsearch-Exporter/README.md

 Features:
 * Node.js based command line tool
-* Export to ElasticSearch or flat files
+* Export to ElasticSearch or (compressed) flat files
 * Recreates mapping on target
 * Source data can be filtered by query
 * Specify scope as type, index or whole cluster
+* Sync Index settings along with existing mappings
 * Run in test mode without modifying any data

 ## Usage